Practice overview

 Commercial disputes

-Philippe’s commercial practice covers a wide range of areas, principally civil fraud and asset recovery, banking and financial services, cryptocurrency, offshore trusts, shareholder, company and insolvency disputes.
+Philippe’s commercial practice covers a wide range of areas, principally civil fraud and asset recovery, banking and financial services, cryptocurrency and digital assets, offshore trusts, shareholder, company and insolvency disputes.

-He is ranked as a Leading Junior in Banking & Finance at the UK Bar by Legal 500.
+He is ranked as a Leading Junior in Commercial Chancery by Chambers & Partners and Banking & Finance by Legal 500.

 Philippe’s experience spans complex litigation in England and offshore jurisdictions (including the BVI, Gibraltar and Jersey) and international arbitration under major institutional rules and ad hoc arbitrations.